Chicken curry. Need I say more? 😛

-- When you see the color of onions turning golden or brown, add 1.5 tsp of ginger-garlic paste and 1/2 tsp turmeric powder.
+- When the onions begin to turn brown, add 1.5 tsp of ginger-garlic paste and 1/2 tsp turmeric powder.

-- Fry this until the raw smell of ginger garlic paste vanishes.
-Then add 2 tsp of water, fry and cook for 2 minutes.
+- Fry this until the raw smell of ginger garlic paste goes away.
+Then add 2 tsp of water, mix and cook for 2 minutes.

-- Lower the flame, add finely chopped tomatoes and green chilli.
+- Simmer and add finely chopped tomatoes and green chilli.

 - Cook tomatoes until they become soft and mushy.
 Add 1 tsp water and mix to form a good gravy.